-OPEN NOW!
-Nominations are now open until Friday 31 January for the following awards:
+Nominations are open until Friday 27 March for the following two awards:

-Scottish Rugby's Development Awards Night is an evening of celebration that showcases the contribution of the game, celebrating success and rewarding those that make our sport vibrant, inclusive and exciting across Scotland.
-Club members and supporters are invited to the perfect end-of-season party to celebrate the 2019/20 season in style!
+The awards night is an evening of celebration that showcases the contribution of the game, celebrating success and rewarding those that make our sport vibrant, inclusive and exciting across Scotland.
+Club members and supporters are invited to the perfect end-of-season party to celebrate the 2019/20 season in style.

 SP Energy Networks Club Coaching System of the Year

 This is awarded to a club that has shown dedication to developing coaches at all levels and who has created a positive player-centred coaching environment across the club.
 Simply complete the online form to nominate a club for this award.

 This is awarded to someone who has made a major impact on the world of rugby during their lifetime.
 It takes into account the dedication to rugby they have shown throughout the years, irrespective of the level of the game to which they have been devoted.
 To nominate, simply complete the online form.

 Nominations close on Friday 27 March 2020.

 Nominations for these awards will be put forward to the Scottish Rugby Development Awards Night judging panel with the winner announced at the end of season Awards Night.
 If you have any problems completing the online form please email [email protected].